Dan McHale

-Dan McHale (born 1979) is an American college basketball coach.
+Dan McHale (born 1979) is a former American college basketball coach who most recently served as the special assistant to the head coach at New Mexico.
 He served as the head men's basketball coach at Eastern Kentucky University from 2015 to 2018.

+Early life

-McHale, a native of Chatham, New Jersey, graduated from the University of Kentucky in 2001 and was a student basketball manager there.
-He was a staff assistant at Louisville from 2002 to 2004.
+McHale is a native of Chatham, New Jersey.
+He attended Morristown–Beard School before enrolling in University of Kentucky, where he studied as a business major.
+While at UK, he was the student basketball manager.
+He graduated with a bachelors degree in business administration with honors in 2001.

+Career

+McHale was a staff assistant at Louisville from 2002 to 2004.
 McHale spent a season at Manhattan as the director of operations before returning to Louisville as the director of video operations.
 In 2007, he was hired as an assistant at Iona under Kevin Willard.
 McHale recruited Scott Machado to Iona and helped the team to 21 wins in his third season.
 He followed Willard to Seton Hall in 2010.
 He was hired at Minnesota in 2013 and spent two seasons as an assistant there, earning an NIT title in his first.

 In April 2015, he was hired as head coach at Eastern Kentucky, replacing Jeff Neubauer.
 He used the full-court press and matchup zone defense he learned while an assistant for Rick Pitino.

 On February 26, 2018 McHale was dismissed by EKU after three seasons.

 On June 20, 2019 McHale was hired by the University of New Mexico as an assistant coach under Paul Weir.
+He is also partner and head of collegiate sports at Odgers Berndtson.
+He also founded McHale Basketball Academy in Chatham, New Jersey.

+Personal life

+McHale and his wife Jackie have three children, Lilly, Molly, and Daniel.